adodt/employee-cards/README.md

 -[Questions](#questions)<br />

 ## Installation
-Node and inquirer are require to run application.
+Node and inquirer are required to run this application.

 ## Usage
-Every project should include a thorough ReadMe.
-This project allows a markdown file to be created quiclkly and professionaly.
-Having a  consistent looking ReadMe  for all projects will create a more professional looking repo.
+This application can be used to organize employees by job title.
+Contact information can be found on employee cards.
+Application is screen responsive.

 <img src="employeeCardsVideo.gif" />